liukeLyu/Physics-Notes/README.md

 # Physics-Notes
-This prject shares some of my notes on Theoretical Condensed Matter Physics
+This project shares some of my notes on Theoretical Condensed Matter Physics

 - Superexchange
 - Quantum Many-body Theory

+If you found mistakes please tell me:
+Email: liukelyu@gmail.com